If you live in an apartment, finding a good air conditioning unit is easy enough, with several options available.

-Central: These units are built to cool an entire house and are big and expensive.
+- Central: These units are built to cool an entire house.

-Portable: Portable A/C units are mobile often on wheels and pump out hot air through a tube roughly 5-7 inches wide.
+- Portable: Portable AC units are mobile often on wheels and pump out hot air through a tube usually 5-7 inches wide.

-Window A/C: Window units are very poplar and low-cost they simply sit on a window ledge blowing in cold air.
+- Window AC: Window units are very popular and low-cost; they simply sit on a window ledge blowing in cold air.

-Window units are often the first thing most people buy but if using a window is not an option a portable A/C would be best.
+Window units are often the first thing most people buy, but if using a window is not an option, a portable AC unit would be the next best option.

-There is also through-the-wall A/C units for those who do not have a window but requires cutting a whole in a wall.
+There are also through-the-wall units for those who do not have a window but require cutting a hole in a wall.

-Through-the-wall A/C units work the same as window models only sit in a section of wall that has been cut out.
+Through-the-wall AC units work the same as window models, only sit in a section of the wall that has been cut out.

 There are many good units available with those below our picks.

 As always, be sure to read the reviews on Amazon, forums, here, or elsewhere to be sure an adapter is a good fit for you.

 *This post contains affiliate links.